Inversion-Based Style Transfer with Diffusion Models: Experiments

 \subsection{Discussions and Limitations}

-Although our method can transfer typical colors , when there is a significant difference between the colors of the content image and the reference image, our method may fail to transfer the color in a one-to-one correspondence semantically.
+Although our method can transfer typical colors to some extent, when there is a significant difference between the colors of the content image and the reference image, our method may fail to transfer the color in a one-to-one correspondence semantically.
 For example, the green hair of the content images in the 1st row of Figure~\ref{fig:style_transfer} is not transferred into brown.
 As shown in Figure~\ref{fig:color}, we employ an additional tone transfer module~\cite{huangadain} to align the color of content and reference images.
 However, we observe that different users have different preferences on whether the colors of the content image should be retained.
-We believe that the colors of a photograph is crucial, so we defer to the tone of the original picture.
+We believe that the colors of a photograph is crucial, so we choose to respect the tone of the original content image in some conditions.